nviart/nviart.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-Dive into my personal page to find out more about me!

-Please note that this website is currently being updated, so not every information may be up to date.
+I am currently a PhD candidate under the supervision of Fabienne Lesueur in the Genetic Epidemiology of Cancer team (U900) at Institut Curie (Paris).
+My work focuses on the characterization of breast tumours developed by ATM germline variant carriers using bioinformatic analyses of multi-omics data (genomic, transcriptomic and methylome) and histological whole slides images with deep learning methods.

-I am currently a PhD candidate under the supervision of Fabienne Lesueur in the Genetic Epidemiology of Cancer team at Institut Curie (Paris).
-My work focuses on the characterization of breast tumours developed by ATM germline variant carriers thanks to the bioinformatic analysis of multi-omics data (genomic, transcriptomic and methylome) and of tumor slides with deep learning methods.
+Please feel free to explore my website to learn more about me and my research (this website is currently being updated, so not every information may be up to date).

 <!---
 #Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.